Submission from Social Work Scotland to John Scott QC

 Considerable variation exists across Scotland in how mental health and social care services are delivered to people and their carers.
 We are interested in understanding the degree to which this variation is warranted by local circumstances and need, and to determine how unacceptable variation can be diminished in a way that respects local democracy.

-We greatly welcome the Review’s focus on human rights, and believe that this is the touchstone through which we can determine efficacy of approach.
+We greatly welcome the Review’s focus on human rights and believe that this is the touchstone through which we can determine the efficacy of the approach.

 Pressures on key professional groups

 Best practice in planning hospital admission fails because there is limited inpatient bed capacity.
-Threshold for admission is high, with people at crisis before they are admitted.
+The threshold for admission is high, with people at crisis before they are admitted.

 We find that inpatient services remain clinical in focus and are not set up to support the whole person.
-Use of the Care Programme Approach has been pulled back in many areas.
+The use of the Care Programme Approach has been pulled back in many areas.

 As noted above, partnership focus on inpatient bed pressures results in a lack of attention to early intervention and prevention at a community level.

-There is a problem accessing some specialist resources, i.e learning disability in some areas of Scotland.
-Social Work Scotland members have noted waiting list for detentions in learning disability services, and for people who need specialist learning disability mental health services.
+There is a problem accessing some specialist resources, i.e learning disabilities in some areas of Scotland.
+Social Work Scotland members have noted a waiting list for detentions in learning disability services, and for people who need special learning disability mental health services.
 Wards and beds are being shut, putting additional pressures on Community Mental Health Teams and MHOs.
 We have been told that some MHOs have been required to use Adult Support and Protection measures to force decisions about detention.